 - 200. ENJOYMENT OF THE PERFORMING ARTS (3).
 Weekly attendance at various performing arts events, on campus and off, to include selections from concerts, plays, recitals, dance programs, musical theatre, films and television.
 Students attend one lecture-discussion per week and provide transportation to events.
+F(e), W(d), S(e) - 210.
+JAZZ AND MUSICAL COMEDY DANCE I (4).
+Basic techniques of musical comedy dance styles for actors and dancers.
+F(d) - 213.
+MODERN DANCE I (4).
+Basic techniques of modern dance for actors and dancers.
+W(d)

-F(e), W(d), S(e). - 220.
-PLAYWRITING (4).
+- 220. PLAYWRITING (4).
 Fundamentals of writing for the stage.
 Plotting, characterization, and dialogue are discussed.
-Students submit plays which may be considered for production in the Campus Theatre.
-Prerequisite: English 101, F(d), S(e) - 230.
+Students submit plays which may be considered for production.
+Prerequisite: English 101.
+F(d), S(e) - 230.
 ACTING II (4).
 Improvisation, pantomime, and theatre games for the actor.
 F(d) - 231.
 ACTING III (4).
 Intensive scene work in both period and modern styles.
 Prerequisite: Theatre Arts 230.
 W(d), S(d) - 235.
 DIRECTING (4).
 Theory and practice of staging plays.
 Students direct scenes and short plays, with possibility of public presentation on campus.
 Prerequisite: Consent of instructor.
 W(d) - 237.
 DRAMA ACTIVITIES FOR CHILDREN (4).
 Studies in the application of creative dramatics activities in the development of young children, including some practical experience.
 F(d), W(d), S(d) - 240.
 PRODUCTION WORKSHOP (3).
 An activity course providing students with practical experience in the performing and mounting of major campus productions.
 Repeatable for a maximum of 18 units.
 F(e), W(e), S(e) - 245.
 COSTUME FOR STAGE AND TELEVISION (4).
 Fundamentals of costume for stage and television, including history of dress in the Western world, and costume instruction.
 Practical application through experience in campus productions.
 Two hours of lecture and four hours of laboratory per week.
-F(d)
+F(d) - 247.
+SCENERY FOR STAGE AND TELEVISION (4).
+Fundamentals of scenery construction and rigging for stage and television.
+Practical experience in campus theatre and television productions.
+Two hours of lecture and four hours of laboratory per week.
+W(d) - 248.
+LIGHTING FOR STAGE AND TELEVISION (4).
+Fundamentals of lighting for stage and television.
+Practical experience in campus theatre and television productions.
+Two hours of lecture and four hours of laboratory per week.
+S(d) - 249.
+DESIGN FOR THE THEATRE (4).
+Aesthetics of stage design, including practice in drafting, preparation of renderings, and working drawings.
+Prerequisite: Theatre Arts 245, 247, or 248.
+S(d) - 250.
+GREAT PLAYS: PAST AND PRESENT (4).
+Study of selected masterpeices of dramatic literature from both period and modern repertoires.
+Prerequisite: English 101, F(e) - 252.
+DEVELOPMENT OF THE AMERICAN THEATRE (4).
+Study of the history of the theatre in America, with readings in representative dramas, past and present.
+F(e) - 255.
+THE THEATRE: CLASSIC TO RENAISSANCE (4).
+Development of the theatre from ancient times through the sixteenth century, with emphasis on the physical theatre, actors, producer-directors, and representative playwrights.
+F(d) - 257.
+THE THEATRE: RENAISSANCE TO MODERN (4).
+Development of the theatre from the sixteenth century to the middle of the nineteenth century, with emphasis on the physical theatre, actors, producer-directors, and representative playwrights.
+W(d) - 259.
+THE THEATRE: TWENTIETH CENTURY (4).
+Modern theatrical styles and movements, from ca. 1880 to the present.
+Study of important modern and contemporary producers and theorists, such as Antoine, Stanislavsky, Artaud, and Grotowsky.
+S(d) - 265.
+DRAMATIC THEORY AND CRITICISM (4).
+Major theories of dramaturgy and dramatic criticism, from Aristotle to the modern period.
+Prerequisite: at least one course in dramatic literature.
+W(d)

-336 / Theatre Arts
+344 / Theatre Arts